kilo88/Zed22/README.md

-﻿ZedCoin(ZED) ver 2.2 – A legacy reboot cyptocurrency usitilizing scrypt algorithm as a proof of work scheme.
+﻿ZedCoin(ZED) ver 2.2 – A legacy reboot cyptocurrency utilizing scrypt algorithm as a proof of work scheme.

 - Scrypt Algorithm
 - 1 minute blocks